duolu/fmkit/README.md

 The FMKit library contains a set of Python code and scripts to model and process in-air-handwriting signals.
 See the "code" folder.
 An overview is shown as follows.

-* code_core ---> The main library code.
+* code_fmkit ---> The main library code.
   * The "fmsignal" module contains the classes modeling the finger motion signal.
   * The "fmsignal_vis" module contains functions to plot and animate the signal and the trajectory.
   * The "fmsignal_demo" module contains contains demo code.
   * The "pyrotation" and "pyrotation_demo" modules are copied from the [pyrotation](https://github.com/duolu/pyrotation) project, which is necessary for finger motion signal preprocessing.
 * code_utilities ---> Utility code written in C to speed up the Dynamic Time Warping calculation.
 * data_demo ---> Some example in-air-handwriting signals, collected using two devices.
-* meta_demo ---> Metadata of the datasets.

 The FMKit code library requires the following software packages

 * Python 3 (tested with Python 3.6.9)
 * NumPy (tested with NumPy 1.19.5)
-* Matplotlib (tested with 3.1.2)
+* Matplotlib (tested with Matplotlib 3.1.2)

-To use this code library, just download the Python modules under the "code_fmkit" folder and incorporate into your project.
+To use this code library, please download the Python modules under the "code_fmkit" folder and incorporate into your project.
+Please also check the [user manual](https://duolu-fmkit.github.io/manual_signal/).

 ## The Data Repository